buddhist-uni/buddhist-uni.github.io/_content/monographs/short-history-of-nearly-everything_bryson-bill.md

 > There are three stages in scientific discovery.
 First, people deny that it is true, then they deny that it is important; finally they credit the wrong person.

 We know a lot about the world.
-For example, that it weighs about \$$ 5.97 \times 10^24 kg $$.
+For example, that it weighs about 5.97×10<sup>24</sup> kg.
 But how do we know that?!
 You can't just put it on a scale!

 To answer this question (and many more), Bill Bryson interviewed a few scientists and uncovered the fascinating, brilliant, and often absurd history of modern science.